 As for band membership, impacts on communities will create new social problems as more than 230 bands control and determine their own membership codes, which are quite varied.
-Indeed, some bands have open policies, while others, reluctant to accept new members, have enacted restrictive codes15.
+Indeed, some bands have open policies, while others, reluctant to accept new members, have enacted restrictive codes.
 For Aboriginal communities that do not control their own membership, new registrants will be added to the appropriate band list by the Indian Registrar.

-In spite of the Federal Government's knowledge that there are a number of broader issues related to the question of registration and membership, the proposed changes to the Indian Act will not extend to these broader issues, nor will they address other discriminative governmental administrative policies (ex: unstated paternity policy; on-reserve matrimonial real property), or shortages of housing and resources on reserve even though the amendments, according to INAC itself, will likely result in an increase of 3% to 5% in the Status population.
-This restrictive vision proposed by the Government of Canada focusing solely on a legislative "patchwork" remedy in the interest of averting a legislative void in British Columbia, thus raises several issues of concern.
+In spite of the Federal Government's acknowledgement that there are a number of broader issues related to registration and membership that extend far beyond the specifics of the McIvor decision, the proposed amendments to the Indian Act will not address these broader issues.
+Nor will they address other discriminative governmental administrative policies such as unstated paternity policy and on- reserve matrimonial real property, or shortages of housing and resources on reserve.